Sauhard74/Ell-ena/docs/nlp-system.md

 # Natural Language Processing in Ell-ena

-## My Journey into NLP

-When I started building Ell-ena, I had a basic understanding of how Large Language Models (LLMs) worked, but I'd never built a production system that relied on them.
-The journey from "I want to parse tasks from text" to a reliable NLP system was filled with challenges, experiments, and many "aha" moments.

 > **Personal Note:** I still remember the excitement when I got my first successful task extraction working.
 I texted my roommate at 2 AM: "IT WORKS!
 IT ACTUALLY UNDERSTANDS ME!"
 That moment showed me the real power of what I was building.